xclarifyio/clarify-ruby/README.md

     gem 'clarify_api', require: 'clarify-ruby'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install clarify

-Add CLARIFY_API_KEY as an environment variable.
-It is found on your application page at https://developer.clarify.io/apps
+Add `CLARIFY_API_KEY` as an environment variable.
+It is found on your [application page](https://developer.clarify.io/apps).

 In bash: